Stretch Wrap 101

 Disadvantages of Cast Stretch Film- Does not offer the load/holding power blown stretch film provides.
 Cast stretch film has less memory and tear resistance than blown stretch film.

 Blown Stretch Wrap- Also referred to as blown stretch wrap, is manufactured using the blown extrusion process.
 This Plastic melt is extruded through an annular slit die, usually vertically, to form a thin-walled tube.
-Air is introduced via an opening in the center of the die to blow up the film tube like a balloon.
+Air is introduced from an opening in the center of the die to blow up the film tube like a balloon.
 On top of the film tube, an air ring blows onto the film to cool it.
 This process allows blown film to be more robust and more resilient than cast film.
 The higher mechanical properties of blown film typically allow a more significant load holding power.

 Advantages of Blown Stretch Wrap- Offers higher load and stretch capacity.
-Blown stretch film is a permium quality film.
+Blown stretch film is a premium quality film.
 Blown stretch film has a higher degree of memory once stretched, allowing product loads to stay better secured.
 Higher tear resistance is an advantage when securing loads with sharp edges.

 Disadvantages of Blown Stretch Wrap- Higher cost due to the manufacturing process.
 The blown stretch wrap has poor clarity due to crystallization in the manufacturing process.
 Blown film is also noisy when unwound from rolls.